Stock Warrants vs Options

 Understanding the difference between options and warrants matters if you’re considering either of these investment strategies.
 If you’re interested in how to trade options or how to invest in stock warrants, it’s helpful to know how options vs. warrants compare and what they’re designed to do.

-While SoFi does currently offer options trading, it is a great way to get started with building an investment portfolio.
-Once you open a brokerage account on the SoFi Invest® stock trading app, you can build a portfolio of stocks, exchange-traded funds, cryptocurrency and even IPOs to start building wealth.
+While SoFi does not currently offer options trading, you can get started building an investment portfolio.
+Once you open a brokerage account on the SoFi Invest® stock trading app, you can build a portfolio of stocks, exchange-traded funds, cryptocurrency and even IPOs to save and invest toward your goals.

 Is a warrant the same thing as an option?